Easy Grab-and-Go Lunch Ideas for Athletes

 When selecting whole grain items, read the package to ensure the product is 100% whole grain.
 As you read the ingredient list, the word “whole” should be listed as the first ingredient in the product, such as whole wheat, whole rye, or whole oat.

-When making sandwiches, you do not have to limit yourself to regular sandwich bread.
+Also remember that you do not have to limit yourself to regular sandwich bread when making sandwiches.
 The use of wraps, sub rolls, English muffins, and bagels will all give your sandwich a different twist.

 Sandwich Fillings